Rishitha-0609/Web-Development-Internship-Task-3/README.md

 >Action: Click "Send".

-NOTE: In background the server should be run the only the requests will work (Output will be shown in postman not in web Browser
+NOTE: In background the server should be run then only the requests will work in POSTMAN (Output will be shown in postman not in web Browser)